These are the classes I currently teach

 This seminar is designed to get you up and shooting quickly and effectively – WITHOUT having to resort to the AUTO or PROGRAM mode.

 A very complete handout will be distributed when you arrive.
 It contains lots of information and diagrams, and will greatly simplify the process of understanding what’s being taught in class.
 In addition, the handout will allow you to spend less time taking notes and more time listening and participating in class.
-You’ll also find it quite useful for review after the class ends.
+You’ll also find it quite useful for review after you get home.

 VERY IMPORTANT …